lidajav/Credit_Risk_Analysis/README.md

 The average precision and recall is 99% and 64%.
 Below is the confusion matrix and classification reports for this model.
 The f1 score at 77% for this class.
 The number of false positive or low risk creit cards that predicted high risk  is 6184.

-- Balanced Accuracy score: 64.70%
-- Precision for high risk: 1%
-- Recall for high risk: 66%

-The average precision and recall is 99% and 64%.
-Below is the confusion matrix and classification reports for this model.
-The f1 score at 77% for this class.
-The number of false positive or low risk creit cards that predicted high risk  is 6184.

 ![Confusion matrix](Pictures/Smote_cm.png)